bartimus-primed/swagger_dagger/README.md

 ---
 #### Workflow is something like this

-Step 1.
-Ingest the swagger json API (done)
+1. Ingest the swagger json API (done)
-Step 2.
-Identify API http methods (done)
+2. Identify API http methods (done)
-Step 3.
-Identify API http parameters (done)
+3. Identify API http parameters (done)
-Step 4.
-Interact with the APIs to identify which do not require authentication (done) Step 5.
-Fuzz the available parameters (in progress)
+4. Interact with the APIs to identify which do not require authentication (done)
+5. Fuzz the available parameters (in progress)